mastertea/RandomPlus/README.md

 # RandomPlus
-Random Editor - Rimworld mod
+A Rimworld mod for auto rerolling pawns to match a user set specification.